abdeera/codingground/New Project/READEME.md

-This code contains details for [link:"http://www.qbyte.org/puzzles/p003s.html"](the puzzle of two logicians) basing on prime factorisation approach.
+This code contains details for (the puzzle of two logicians)[http://www.qbyte.org/puzzles/p003s.html] basing on prime factorisation approach.